13th Annual University of Michigan Early Career Scientists Symposium

-The Department of Ecology and Evolutionary Biology at the University of Michigan presents an exciting international symposium on the integration of evolutionary and ecological perspectives to understand community assembly.
-The symposium will be held on Saturday, March 12, 2016 in the Chemistry Building, 930 University Avenue, Ann Arbor, Michigan.
+The Department of Ecology and Evolutionary Biology at the University of Michigan is pleased to announce an exciting international symposium about the ecology and evolutionary biology of phenotypic plasticity.
+The symposium events will take place March 10 – 12, 2017 in Ann Arbor, Michigan.

 For more information, contact Carol Solomon.

 The 2017 Early Career Scientists Symposium scientific committee includes: